RiteshKhan/riteshkhan.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to my Homepage.
-I am a Research Scholar in the Department of Mathematics IIT Madras.
-I joined here in July 2019.
-My broad research areas are Numerical linear Algebra, Fast algorithms in Scientific Computing, and Fast solvers.
+I am a Research Scholar in the Department of Mathematics, IIT Madras.
+I started here in July 2019 and am set to submit my PhD thesis in November 2024.
+My broad research areas are Numerical linear Algebra, Fast algorithms in Scientific Computing, Fast solvers, and High-performance computing.

 <!-- A data-driven personal website